dentarg/auth0-blog/_posts/2017-09-05-major-hardware-manufacturer-enhances-security-with-auth0.markdown

 }
 ```

 To better understand what the code above does, let's break it into smaller pieces and inspect each part.
 The first thing we do in the script above is to require to two libraries: `request-promise` and `bluebird`.
 The `request-promise` library is used to send HTTP requests to the legacy identity providers.
-The second library, `bluebird`, we use to be able to `yield` promises, which make our code less verbose.
+The second library, `bluebird`, is used to allow us to `yield` promises, which makes our code less verbose.

 ```js
 const request = require('request-promise@1.0.2');